 FS activities are as varied as the children who attend them and the environments in which they are rooted.
 They are also guided by the season, climate, landscape, animals that have visited the night before, trees that have blown down in the wind, the kinds of provocations elicited by the educator, various tools and loose parts for building and creating, the children who are in attendance, how long the group has been formed, and most importantly, what interests the child.

 Sometimes children will work independently, finding solace in their own world and creations and ponderings.
 Other times children will work collaboratively to create something, problem solve, support one another, dream of a bigger and better world.

 Here are a few articles to support Forest and Nature Programs In Canada:

 POSITION STATEMENT ON ACTIVE OUTDOOR PLAY

-FOREST AND NATURE SCHOOL IN CANADA: A Head, Heart, Hands Approach to Outdoor Learning
+FOREST AND NATURE LEARNING CENTRES IN CANADA: A Head, Heart, Hands Approach to Outdoor Learning

-DEFINING FOREST SCHOOL PART 1- WHY VISIT THE SAME LAND MANY TIMES?
+DEFINING FOREST LEARNING CENTRES PART 1- WHY VISIT THE SAME LAND MANY TIMES?

-DEFINING FOREST SCHOOL PART 2- WHAT DO YOU MEAN “EMERGENT CURRICULUM?”
+DEFINING FOREST LEARNING CENTRES PART 2- WHAT DO YOU MEAN “EMERGENT CURRICULUM?”